Irene-ML/CISC851-Group-Project/README.md

  - *parent_selection.py*: Multiple parent selection algorithms, including MPS, tournament and topK.
  - *survival_selection.py*: Multiple survival selection algorithms, including $\mu$ plus $\lambda$ and replacement.

 Additionally, *visualization.py* can create GUI for playing the game. *test.py* can create combinations of test scenarios based on parameters set in *constants.py*.
 Generated test cases are stored under *test* folder.
-After running test cases under the *test* folder, testing results are stored in https://github.com/mincocoder/CISC_results, and they are evaluated by *evaluation.py*.
-The generated plots are stored under *results* folder.
+After running test cases under the *test* folder, testing results (`test5_epoch_60.tar.gz`) are stored in *test* folder in the current repo and in  https://github.com/mincocoder/CISC_results, and they are evaluated by *evaluation.py*.
+The generated plots are stored under *plots* folder.

 To run the project, please follow the instructions in the later sections.